machinekit/machinekit-docs/docs/packages-debian.md

 permalink: /docs/packages-debian/
 ---

-Third-party packages for Debian Wheezy are available for amd64, i386 and ARM/Beaglebone.
+Third-party packages for Debian Wheezy are available for amd64, 686, arm7/Beaglebone and arm6/Raspberry Pi.

 ## Quick start

-Decide which type of realtime kernel you want: for x86 and amd64, your options are RT-PREEMPT, Xenomai, or RTAI.
-For ARM/Beaglebone and ARM/Raspberry Pi, Xenomai is the only supported realtime kernel.
+Decide which type of realtime kernel you want: for 686 and amd64, your options are RT-PREEMPT, Xenomai, or RTAI.
+For arm7/Beaglebone and arm6/Raspberry Pi, Xenomai is the only supported realtime kernel.

 The RT-PREEMPT realtime kernel comes from the stock wheezy package stream.
 Xenomai is a custom kernel with lower latency;
 both are fine for applications with hardware step generation or plain servo configs.
-RTAI is justifiable only for high-rate software step generation, at the expense of signficantly higher maintainence (RT-PREEMPT and Xenomai installs have no significant kernel dependencies; RTAI installations only run with the kernel the package was built for).
+RTAI only makes sense for high-rate software step generation and dumb hardware (parallel port), at the expense of signficantly higher maintainence (RT-PREEMPT and Xenomai installs have no significant kernel dependencies; RTAI installations only run with the kernel the package was built for).

 Follow these steps to configure Apt and install a kernel and Machinekit packages:

-### Configure Apt for i386, amd64 and arm7 (Beaglebone)
+### Configure Apt for 686, amd64 and arm7 (Beaglebone)

 Copy and paste the following into a shell to configure the package archive: